 Meal planning doesn’t mean you have to actually make a meal from scratch.
 Not at all.
 You can mix it up in whichever way works for you.

 2 | Meal Prep Is A One Day Affair

-You’ve probably seen those very photogenic flat-lays of containers filled to the brim with neatly chopped bright-coloured veg, usually featuring on an instagram account.
+You’ve probably seen those very photogenic flat-lays on instagram, showing containers filled to the brim with neatly chopped bright-coloured veg.
 The message coming through, is that the meal prep was done in one session.
 However, that doesn’t need to be the case.
-Of course, it’s handy to make a whole batch of chicken or rice for a few days, but that isn’t a cooking law to be obeyed.
+Of course, it’s handy to make a whole batch of chicken or rice for a few days, but that isn’t a cooking law one must obey.
 Feel free to do a little prep the day or night before.
 Personally, I think it’s a far easier and more successful way of keeping up with meal planning.
-One evening, your prep might be ‘take the frozen lasagna from the freezer’ and pop it into the fridge to defrost overnight.
+One evening, your prep might be ‘take the frozen lasagna out of the freezer’ and pop it into the fridge to defrost overnight.
 Another day, it may be ‘fill up the slow cooker and switch it on before leaving the house in the morning’ (I haven’t got my head around slow cookers yet…one day, perhaps).
 So when it comes to meal prep, there may be steps to do all in one long session at the weekend, but it can also be easily broken into smaller steps and scattered throughout the week too.

 3 | A Meal Plan Must Have Variety